Links on Android Authority may earn us a commission. Learn more.

 The graph above doesn’t paint a great picture for one of my two watches.
 It’s a measure of the elevation along one of my regular routes, and it goes to show how far barometric altimeters have come in recent years.
 The Coros Pace 2 (green line) relies on an older barometric altimeter, while Garmin’s new barometric altimeter has the benefit of time.
 It simultaneously measures as an altimeter, where all pressure changes impact elevation, and as a barometer, where pressure measurements include changes in the weather and ambient pressure.

 The Forerunner 255 then balances the barometric reading against the altimetric to determine your actual elevation.
 Garmin also recommends the altimeter as more reliable for workouts with significant elevation changes, while the barometer is more reliable for activities with less elevation change.
 In this case, I trust Garmin’s results over those from Coros.
 While the discrepancy could be addressed by recalibrating my Pace 2, Garmin’s smoother fluctuations give a more accurate representation of my workout.
 I ran hill repeats, and the consistent lines to the right of the graph paint a better picture of the effort.
+A recent update now allows cyclists to take advantage of these accurate readings, too.

 Garmin deserves major props for its updated heart rate sensor.
 I mentioned previously that it’s now a fourth-generation Elevate sensor, and it’s spot-on compared to my Coros Pace 2, which is paired to a Polar H10 chest strap.
 The Forerunner 255 shows less fluctuation across the workout and flat sections, whereas the Pace 2 indicated rapid change.
 It’s an impressive result for a wrist sensor to average within 0.01 bpm of a chest strap.